Table of Contents

 Every system’s list of activities will look different but our system’s looks like this:

-Write two list of activities: one if the fronting alter is triggered and one if an internal alter is triggered.
+Write two lists of activities: one if the fronting alter is triggered and one if an internal alter is triggered.
 The above example is what our system does if the fronting alter is triggered and is unable to go into the headspace.

 Review the activities with your headmates and get everyone’s input.
 The goal is for every alter to feel safe so make sure to include everyone in the process.